thoward27/algorithms/docs/notes/linear.md

 C -->|next| Null[" "]
 </div>

-Where each node holds `int data, Node* next`
+Each node holds `int data` and, `Node* next`

 --

-A linked list is just a collection of sequential data, it can be any type of data, we are no longer limited to primitive types.
+A linked list is data structure that holds sequential information non-contiguously.

 ---